lucasjellema/katacoda-scenarios/httpsgithubcomlucasjellemakatacoda-scenarios/step4.md

 `curl -H Host:machine.code.cafe http://host01 \n`{{execute}}

 The load balancing act performed by Traefik should result in the requests being routed to different containers in a round robin pattern.

+## Weave Scope
+WeaveScope visualizes your docker containers and their interdependencies.
+If you click on the WeaveScope tab, you should see the containers currently running.
+This helps get a good feel for the container landscape.

+Note that WeaveScope even allows you to open a shell in each of these containers - to inspect settings or execute commands.